 - Please combine all documents into one PDF named “Lastname_Firstname_LietmanFall2021.pdf” in the following order: 1) Lietman Application Form, 2) Letter of Support from site collaborator, 3) RER and associated attachments, 4) GHPP required approvals (if applicable)

 - Upload the entire combined PDF in the online application form.

 - Obtain one recommendation from your mentor or another faculty member at Hopkins.
 Please use this reference form.
 Letters of Reference should be emailed directly to email@example.com by the recommender by 11/11/2022 at 11:59pm EDT.

 Residents & Fellows selected for this placement will be expected to:

-- Obtain country specific travel information and register with International SOS using the Johns Hopkins portal.
+- Obtain country specific travel information and register with HX Global using the Johns Hopkins portal.

 - Visit the Johns Hopkins Travel Medicine Clinic and obtain all appropriate vaccinations and health information before departure to the field.
-Residents will also be expected to adhere to all preventive regimens recommended by the travel clinic or personal physician.
+Housestaff will be expected to adhere to all preventive regimens recommended by the travel clinic or personal physician.

-- The process for the travel grants is competitive, so applicants are not guaranteed a grant.
+- The process for the travel grants is competitive, so residents and fellows are not guaranteed an award.

 - Applicants are advised that, depending upon the placement, the award from the Center for Global Health may not cover the entire cost of their travel and subsistence.
 In these instances the awardee will be required to use their own resources to meet their costs.